Orchids: A Brief History of the Fascinating and Beautiful Plant

 Orchids Keep Blooming

 Another added benefit and something to think about as a gift is the orchid lasts quite a while compared to cut flowers and other blooming plants.
-Whoever owns an orchid will find such joy and excitement; especially when the orchid blooms again after the first bloom is gone.
+Whoever owns an orchid finds joy and excitement when the orchid blooms again after the first bloom is gone.
 That is the greatest gift of nature anyone can receive.

 Questions & Answers